 Most obviously, e-scooters are another weapon in the climate change armoury.
 Electric, quiet, and clean; the average e-scooter produces only 97 grams of CO2 per mile compared with the average U.K car, 450 grams per mile.
 With improving battery technology and the provision of renewable energy, their environmental credentials will only improve.

 Some might argue bikes and e-bikes already fill this role but, for some workers, biking to work just isn’t an option, whether down to health reasons, the lack of a work shower, or just the need to look sharp.
 Those workers would often take public transit, a car, or ride hail but with Covid-19 requiring social distancing, many more will take the car.
 E-scooters provide the benefits of cycling without turning up like you’ve circumnavigated the globe by bike on your way to work.
-Just the fresh air on the way to work is enough to make you significantly more productive at the office and with trains running at 10% capacity due to the high Covdi-19 risk, single-occupancy, sustainable transport solutions are vital to overcome this barrier.
-Here is a recent you can check out for more on that.
+Just the fresh air on the way to work is enough to make you significantly more productive at the office and with trains running at 10% capacity due to the high Covid-19 risk, single-occupancy, sustainable transport solutions are vital to overcome this barrier.

 London has been the epicenter of a revolutionary change in behavioural change when it comes to perception of cycling and scooting.
 Zwings has seen the emergence of a fresh perception of cycling and scooting.
 No longer do these modes of travel appeal to niche groups.
 They will continue to become more and more widely acceptable when travelling.
 These developments of both consumer perception and investment that were forecasted to take multiple years to arrive are are taking place in a matter of a few months.